dataesr/scanr-ui-local/doc_network/bso.md

 slowDown: 1 + Math.log(order)
 ```

 In graph theory, a community corresponds to a set of nodes in a graph that are strongly interconnected with each other, while being less connected with nodes outside this community.
 Communities can be identified in order to understand the underlying structure and patterns of the graph, as well as to analyze the relationships and interactions between the entities that make it up.
 To identify and visualize communities within the network, we apply the Louvain algorithm using Graphology.
 This algorithm works by optimizing a modularity measure that evaluates the strength of communities in a graph [@Blondel_2008].
 More precisely, Louvain seeks to maximize modularity by progressively moving the nodes of a graph into different communities, in an iterative fashion.
 At each stage, he merges neighboring communities if this leads to an improvement in the overall modularity of the graph.
 This iterative process continues until no further moves can increase modularity.
-This step helps in revealing the underlying structure and communities within the scientific network, providing valuable insights into the interactions and collaborations within the bibliometric data.

 The `graphology-communities-louvain` node module is being used.
 This way, each step (like spatizalization, community-detection) are implemented modularly.
 A benchmark, in our use case, of the Louvain and the Leiden algorithms would be desirable.
 The graphology library started a while ago working on an implementation of the leiden algorithm (see [https://github.com/graphology/graphology/tree/master/src/communities-leiden](https://github.com/graphology/graphology/tree/master/src/communities-leiden)) but that remains to be implemented.